Sítio Canaã

 Since 2018

 Sítio Canaã is owned and managed by Kleumon Silva Moreira.
 Kleumon is young – he’s still in his 30s – but has been working in coffee for well over a decade, alongside his mentor, Antônio Rigno (of São Judas Tadeau).
-Antônio is widely regarded as the best producer in the region and is famous for his commitment to quality, having achieved many accolades for his coffees in the Cup of Excellence competition and other quality awards over the years.
-He has provided advice and guidance for many producers in the region, and Kleumon began his career by working by his side for many years learning everything from how to plant and care for the trees through to processing.
+Antônio is widely regarded as the best producer in the region and is famous for his commitment to quality, having achieved many accolades for his coffees in the Cup of Excellence competition along with other quality awards over the years.
+Rigno has provided advice and guidance for many producers in Chapada, and Kleumon began his career by working by his side for several years learning everything from how to plant and care for the trees through to processing.

 In 2016, using all of his savings along with a small loan from the bank (for which Antônio was his guarantor), Kleumon put together enough to establish his own coffee farm.
-He purchased a 10-hectare plot of land and began planting it with a wide range of varieties – Topázio, Catuaí, Obata, Acauã, Paraiso, Arara and Bourbon.
-This lot is a blend of Arara, Acauã, Paraiso and Topazio.
+He purchased a 10-hectare plot of land and began planting it with a wide range of varieties, including Topázio, Catuaí, Obata, Bourbon, Paraiso, Arara and Acauã (Kleumon’s favourite!).
+Since then, Kleumon has been able to buy more land to expand the estate, with the most recent addition being a fifteen-hectare plot in 2022.

-Kleumon is a conscientious producer and very meticulous in the way that he approaches every aspect of his plantation.
+Kleumon is a conscientious producer and meticulous in the way that he approaches every aspect of his plantation.
 Each of the trees at Sítio Canaã is carefully planted 60cm apart and in rows that are 3.3m apart, mirroring the precision and best practices from Antônio Rigno’s farms.
-To optimise and supplement his income whilst the coffee plantation is fully established, Kleumon has also planted sugarcane, passionfruit, and strawberries, but as his coffee production grows, he is slowly moving away from these crops.
+To optimise and supplement his income while his coffee trees fully mature, Kleumon has also planted sugarcane, passionfruit, and strawberries — but as his coffee production grows, he is slowly moving away from these crops (though he enjoys producing cachaça and panela bricks for his own consumption).
+The property also includes a water reserve, which Kleumon relies on heavily during years when the region is experiencing a drought.

-Kleumon also manages day-to-day operations at Silvio Leite’s estate, Cerca de Pedras, and is now Silvio’s right-hand person in town.
-In this role, Kleumon attends to the farming and processing at Cerca de Pedras, and also visits other producers who work with Silvio in the region, providing them advice and helping in their transition to focusing solely on specialty coffee production.
-Kleumon’s love for Piatã and connection to its terrain is evident when spending time with him — he loves to brew coffee outdoors and even spends his days off hiking the hills that surround Sitio Canaã.
+Kleumon also manages day-to-day operations at Silvio Leite’s estate Cerca de Pedras (which is down the road from Canaã) and serves as Silvio’s right-hand person in town.
+In this role, Kleumon manages the estate’s admin work and is responsible for all the farming and processing decisions made.
+Throughout the year, Moreira visits other producers who work with Silvio in the region, providing them advice and assisting in their transition to solely producing specialty grade coffee.
+Kleumon’s love for Piatã and connection to its terrain is evident when spending time with him — he loves brewing coffee outdoors and hiking the hills that surround Sítio Canaã on his days off.

 Kleumon represents the next generation of coffee producers in Piatã and continues to impress with his considered and progressive approach to coffee production.
-We have purchased his complete harvest every year since 2018, when he first began producing coffee — and we hope to continue to do so for many years to come.
+We have purchased his complete production every year since his first harvest in 2018 — and we hope to continue to do so for many years to come.
+When we first met him, Kleumon was quiet and reserved, and his focus was solely on establishing his farm.
+As he continues to accomplish more with Sitio Canaã and gain the respect of his neighbours and fellow coffee producers, Kleumon has grown in confidence, and we now count him as a dear friend.

 ABOUT PIATÃ